 Phil returns to the political in “Another Age,” a fairly straightforward condemnation of American involvement in the Vietnam War and the lasting damage to American society that went far beyond the sickening body count.
 “We were born in a revolution and we died in a wasted war” expresses both the pointlessness of that terrible war and the complete destruction of America’s standing as the world’s moral guardian.
 Once again, a snappy tempo contrasts with the bitter lyrics, though the way the rhythmic structure allows Phil’s voice to soar on “So I pledge allegiance against the flag” confirms the wisdom of the counterintuitive choice.

 The title track ends the album, one of the most remarkable duets of voice and piano you will ever hear.
-Phil and Lincoln Mayorga perform like perfectly-synced dancers following a rhythm of spontaneous creation.
+Phil and Lincoln Mayorga perform like perfectly synced dancers following a rhythm of spontaneous creation.
 Both introduce subtle delays in the song’s progress to highlight the emotional content, with Phil in particular extending syllables beyond expected length, particularly on the second lines of the verses.
-The couplet that serves as the song’s bridge is one I find endlessly intriguing, due to the ambiguity concerning the kind of laughter he’s describing: joyful, contemptuous or absurd?
+The couplet that serves as the song’s bridge is one I find endlessly intriguing, due to the ambiguity concerning the kind of laughter he’s describing: is it joyful, contemptuous or absurd?
 The message of comfort to his daughter in the second line might indicate any of the three, with the implication that the end is not as important as the journey:

 Had I known the end would end in laughter